 The fitness tracker craze doesn’t show any signs of slowing down.
-Here are a few tips on how to get the most out of your wrist-worn trackers.
+Here are a few tips on how to get the most out of your device.

 It isn’t just your imagination — wrist-worn fitness trackers are more popular than ever.